samasetty/efficientvit/applications/efficientvit_sam/README.md

 <b> Table1: Summary of All EfficientViT-SAM Variants.</b> COCO mAP and LVIS mAP are measured using ViTDet's predicted bounding boxes as the prompt.
 End-to-end Jetson Orin latency and A100 throughput are measured with TensorRT and fp16.
 </p>

+### Pretrained SAM Models

+[Follow these instructions](<https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints>) to download the SAM model checkpoints, and place them under *${efficientvit_repo}/assets/checkpoints/sam/*.
+Our results were obtained with the SAM-ViT-H model.

 ## Benchmarking EfficientViT-SAM on BDD100K
 To measure the latency of EfficientViT-SAM on the BDD100K dataset, use the commands below.
 Ensure the `--measure_latency` flag is specified to get latency results for each model variant.
 * EfficientViT-SAM